 Learn more about information to file your taxes.
 With the earned income tax credit, you may be getting a much larger refund than expected.
+The earned income credit (also known as EIC or EITC) is very easy to claim on your tax return if eligible.

 Earned Income Tax Credit